YTFGolf/mini-bc-data/README.md

 Main goal is just to do the install process with as little code as possible.

-- [ ] Download APKs.
+- [x] Download APKs.
   - [x] Uptodown: done although a bit brittle
-  - [ ] APKPure: not done, requires the cloudscraper library to circumvent anti-abuse measures.
-Probably not worth it but I might end up doing it anyway.
+  - [x] APKPure: sort of, requires the cloudscraper library to circumvent anti-abuse measures.
+Unreliable, see [#1](https://github.com/YTFGolf/mini-bc-data/issues/1).
 - [x] Extract APKS
 - [x] Decrypt data